HinaPE/HinaPE/README.md

 ## Build Instruction

-As a cross-platform project, [Clion](https://www.jetbrains.com/clion/) is highly recommanded to build HinaPE.
+As a cross-platform project, [Clion](https://www.jetbrains.com/clion/) is highly recommended to build HinaPE.

 ### Prerequisites